Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 So if you are always close to the limit for your current speakers, you can save yourself from buying a completely new setup by upgrading your speakers to more sensitive models.

-This should allow you to keep the volume control pulled back a little while still getting a good loudness in the room.
+This should allow you to keep the volume control pulled back while still getting a good loudness in the room.

 Learn more: What is speaker sensitivity and efficiency?